Alan Stearns – Executive Director

 Alan holds degrees from the University of Maine School of Law, the University of Maine, and Brown University.

-Kyle S. Warren acts both as Stewardship and Outreach Director for the Royal River Conservation Trust.
-A Registered Maine Master Guide with a geology degree from St Lawrence University, Kyle grew up on Moooselookmeguntic Lake in the western mountains of Maine.
+A Registered Maine Master Guide with a geology degree from St. Lawrence University, Kyle grew up on Moooselookmeguntic Lake in the western mountains of Maine.
 He brings a passion for wise and sustainable land use choices to the Royal River watershed.
 Preserving and improving local opportunities to fly-fish, hunt with his upland bird dogs, and ski-tour motivates this passion.

 Fred holds a BA in biology with an emphasis in botany and ecology, and an MFA in Design for Theater.
 He has worked as a land surveyor, carpenter and timber framer, high school and college teacher, and in outdoor/experiential education.